aloyen07/vinsa-t501-driver/README.md

 - Ubuntu 24.04 LTS
 - Kali Linux 2025.3

+## TODO

+1. Graphical User Interface (GUI) for easier configuration.
+2. Automatic installation script (for daemonizing the driver on system startup).
+3. User keymaps to remap pen buttons.

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to add a new feature, please open an issue or submit a pull request